Florida Employment Law: Everything You Need to Know

 Additionally, in most cases, an interview process will need to be put in place with some sort of legal background check that has correct consent procedures.
 The next step is to have an accurate process for on-boarding new employees.
 Whether this is with immigration law, tax issues or simply a pay-roll system a process is needed for whenever you bring on a new employee.

 Contractual work will play a huge role in this process as you will need to keep paperwork on every employee who signs onto the company, including paystubs and wage notice.
 Providing benefits that comply with state and federal law, having a safe workplace and not and creating a system for enough paid time off are a few more of the issues employment law deals with.

 To ensure you are following all the required procedures, ensure your employee policies and practices have been reviewed by attorneys who specialize in these type of laws -- employment attorneys.
 Upcounsel.com provides a comprehensive directory of attorneys who are practitioners in distinct fields of business law, including such specialties as small business law in specific states and in putting together an employee handbook that covers all the bases.

 If you have questions about Florida employment law, you can post them on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.